 - The 13 new international flights added since 2007 include Paris, Frankfurt, Beijing, Reykjavik, Osaka, Shanghai, Tokyo-Narita, Hong Kong and Dubai.

 - There are 178 weekly international flights requiring customs clearance in 2014 versus 135 in 2004, a 31 percent increase.

 - Including the use of larger aircraft, more flights and new services, this represents an additional 19,000 weekly seats each way, a 103 percent increase compared to 2004.

 - A consultant study estimates each new international route generates $75 million annually in direct and indirect economic impact to the region.

 - Congestion becomes a critical problem at Sea-Tac during the mid-day peak period due to aircraft schedules.
-The mid-day peak has increased by 116% since 2004.
+The mid-day peak scheduled seats increased nearly 150 percent since 2004.

-- On a typical day, 1,200 international passengers now arrive in a single hour, creating capacity problems in the current facility which can lead to airlines holding passengers onboard aircraft due to a lack of space for aircraft at the gates or for passengers in the customs facilities.
+- On a typical day, 1,500 international passengers now arrive in a single peak hour, creating capacity problems in the current facility.
+Congestion in the processing areas can force airlines to hold passengers onboard aircraft or increase wait times in the facility corridors.